Protecting Open Space & Working Lands at the Bent of the River

 Through land stewardship, science, education, and advocacy, our network works across the state to preserve habitat and protect bird species that are of state, national, and global concern; and we identify and support Important Bird Areas (IBAs)—a hallmark of Audubon’s efforts worldwide.

-With more than 17,000 supporters, five active National Audubon Society chapters serving towns throughout Connecticut, and a coalition of more than 2,000 volunteers, Audubon’s impact is recognized across Connecticut.
+With more than 17,000 supporters, five active National Audubon Society chapters serving towns throughout Connecticut, and a dedicated coalition of volunteers, Audubon’s impact is recognized across Connecticut.
 Whether we are putting up nesting poles for Osprey, monitoring songbird and raptor populations, or advocating for more bird-friendly public policies, the Audubon community is a powerful network for birds, wildlife, and people.
 You can help ensure this work continues and expand this network by supporting our work that protects Connecticut's diverse habitats.